billbarsch/myzap/PHP/README.md

 ## Melhorias Futuras

-- Adicionar todas as classes do Venom / WPPConnect
+- Adicionar todas as funções do Venom / WPPConnect

 ## Licença